HarshitKaushik/java-cheat-sheet/README.md

 #### Serialization and Initialization
 When a class is Serialized, initialization (constructor's, initializer's) does not take place.
 The state of the object is retained as it is.
 #### Serialization and inheritance
-However in the case of inheritance ( a sub class and super class relationship), interesting things happen.
+However in the case of inheritance ( a sub-class and super class relationship), interesting things happen.
 Let's consider the example code below:

 Hero class extends Actor and Hero class implements Serializable.
 However, Actor class does not implement Serializable.